FIFA lifts ban on AIFF, decks cleared for India to host women's U-17 World Cup | Sports-Games

 - United States

 World football governing body FIFA on Friday lifted the ban imposed on the AIFF after the Supreme Court terminated the mandate of the Committee of Administrators (CoA), clearing the decks for India to host the Women's U-17 World Cup in October.
-FIFA had suspended the All India Football Federation on August 15 for ''undue influence from third parties'' and the revocation came 11 days after that.
+FIFA had suspended the AIFF on August 15 for ''undue influence from third parties'' and had said the U-17 Women's World Cup ''cannot currently be held in India as planned.''
+The suspension, the first time in AIFF's 85-year history, lasted just 11 days after the Supreme Court on Monday dissolved the three-member CoA, constituted by it in May, while modifying its earlier orders to ensure that India hosts the FIFA Under-17 Women's World Cup from October 11-30.

 ''The Bureau of the FIFA Council has decided to lift the suspension that was imposed on the All India Football Federation (AIFF) due to undue third-party influence,'' the FIFA said in a statement.